marcin-bukowiecki/thread-access-plugin/README.md

 ## Installation

-You can install this plugin from JetBrains plugin repository.
+You can install this plugin from JetBrains plugin repository: [link](https://plugins.jetbrains.com/plugin/16815-thread-access-info)